devilcn/Image-Processing/ip.md

 - The resulting signal is then amplified to reveal hidden information.

+## Object Recognition

+YOLO utilizes entire images during training and testing utilizes a single convolutional neural network to simultaneously predict multiple bounding boxes and probabilities associated probabilities.
+Limitations: YOLO imposes a constraint on the number of boxes that can predicted per cell, 2, and only one class prediction per cell, so it struggles to detect small and nearby objects

+## A Primer on Deep Learning

+DL is an algorithm that is able to learn from data.
+DL deals with Machine Learning models that have multiple hidden layers organized in a hierarchical fashion.
+Eg. CNN

+## Semantic Segmentation

+It is about to understanding an image at pixel level, i.e. we want to assign each pixel in the image an object class.
+Application: Autodrive

+Mobile Real-time Video Segmentation
+It allows mobile devices to do video segmentation in a real-time, precise fashion.
+Special input includes R,G,B and previous mask which accerlerates the segmentation speed.
+Large strides and skip connections imporoves the performance in terms of speed.

 ## Human Vision

 There's a large difference between the image we display and image we actually perceive.